vpakhuchyi/censor/README.md

 ## Usage

-### Sanitise
+### Format

-The `Sanitise` function is at the heart of this library, providing a versatile method to convert various types into a formatted string.
+The `Format` function is at the heart of this library, providing a versatile method to convert various types into a formatted string.

 ## Examples
 ### Struct with Complex Types